jvedant1001-ship-it/Python_Labs/README.md

 One of the biggest lessons from these projects has been:

-Knowing the logic ≠ knowing how to write the code
+Knowing the logic ≠ knowing how to write the code.

 I often understand what I want the program to do, but translating that idea into correct Python syntax can be the difficult part.

 Building these projects has helped me practice:

-Area	What I'm practicing
+Area	What I'm Practicing
 🐍 Python	Core syntax and programming concepts
 🔄 Control Flow	Loops and conditions
 🧩 Functions	Breaking problems into smaller parts